We are a close knit community of Latinx in Tech, elevating each other as we grow into leaders within the tech industry.

 Cafecito Channels 🔗︎

-Pairs up people in cafecito channels every 2 weeks through a Slack app called Swirl so they can get to know others in the Techqueria community.
+Pairs up people in cafecito channels every 2 weeks through a Slack app called Donut so they can get to know others in the Techqueria community.

 - El Salvador